Social Media Guidelines

 Guidelines and tips

 - Before getting involved with social media, consider your objectives and your target audience.
 Consider whether a social medium is the right conduit to meet these goals.
 Finally, develop a strategy for how you’ll use your chosen medium.
+If you’d like assistance in building a strategy, contact your departmental marketing liaison or Chris D’Orso in Enrollment Communications.

 - Each medium carries its own set of customs and etiquettes, and a unique lexicon.
 Take time to study the channel you’ll be working with prior to posting content to avoid being considered inauthentic and uneducated by the online community.
 Keep in mind that you are a University representative and will be perceived as such.